-While existing studies for Europe are in the majority descriptive in nature (see Storrie (2002) for a recent survey), they are exclusively so for Germany.
-Based on administrative data from the German federal employment service, Rudolph and Schröder (1997), for instance, calculate that a third of all THS jobs that were dissolved between 1980 and 1990 in Germany led to subsequent transitions of workers into non-THS emploment within one month of job termination.
+While existing studies for Europe are in the majority descriptive in nature (see Storrie [2002] for a recent survey), they are exclusively so for Germany.
+Based on administrative data from the German federal employment service, Rudolph and Schröder (1997), for instance, calculate that a third of all THS jobs that were dissolved between 1980 and 1990 in Germany led to subsequent transitions of workers into non-THS employment within one month of job termination.
 Similarly, using retrospectively collected survey data on THS workers who left a major THS company in the second half of 1986, Brose, Schulze-Böing, and Mayer (1990) find that after their THS employment spell, more workers are employed outside agency work and less are unemployed than before their engagement in agency work.
-Lacking a comparison group of workers in their respective analyses, however, both studies do not permit any causal interpretation of their findings.2
+Lacking a comparison group of workers in their respective analyses, however, both studies do not permit any causal interpretation of their findings.2 these jobs.

-Different types of flexible employment forms, such as fixed-term contract, casual, THS or part-time employment, have also been frequently subsumed under the ambiguous catch-all term "temporary employment" to then estimate their impact on the future labor market prospects of those holding these jobs.
 Marked differences in their respective contractual arrangements, employment compositions, and economic roles, however, raise the question to what extent results obtained from such analyses do in fact apply to each and every of these heterogeneous employment forms considered.
-For the UK, for instance, Booth, Francesconi, and Frank (2002), study the effects on subsequent employment of temporary work, which in their study includes agency and fixed-term contract work.
-Similarly, Zijl, Heyma, and van den Berg (2004) subsum workers on fixed-term employment contracts, in THS work, on on-call contracts, and in subsidised temporary jobs.
-They estimate a multi-stage duration model using longitudinal survey data for the Netherlands.
+For the United Kingdom, for instance, Booth, Francesconi, and Frank (2002) study the effects on subsequent employment of temporary work, which in their study includes agency and fixed-term contract work.
+Similarly, Zijl, Heyma, and van den Berg (2004) subsume workers on fixed-term employment contracts, in THS work, on on-call contracts, and in subsidised temporary jobs.
+They estimate a multistage duration model using longitudinal survey data for the Netherlands.
 Their findings support a stepping-stone function for these contingent employment forms, as the latter tend to shorten unemployment durations and significantly increase the future chances of workers to be in standard employment.